AntoineMugnier/kaori-hsm/README.md

 ### How to use the library ?
-To build your own state machine, you first have to define the structure that will hold its data and then you will need to implement the following traits of the library on it: the [`ProtoStateMachine`] trait and as many variants of the [`State<Tag>`] trait as you want to define states.
+To build your own state machine, you first have to define the structure that will hold its data and then you will need to implement the following traits of the library on it: the [`TopState`] trait and as many variants of the [`State<Tag>`] trait as you want to define states.

 The following sequence has to be followed in order to build an operational state machine: